BobD/kabem/README.md

 So a kaBEM class would look like: '__page__container_modifier-name'.

 kaBEM also support multople modifier classnames with a bit of semi clever-ish Sass @extend and CSS attribute selectors.
-It converts BEM class like these:
+It converts BEM classes like these:

 <pre>
 .__block{